lzukw/WirelessDisplay/ScriptingRestApiServer/README.md

 code-structure.
 The method for the loose coupling is provided by a mechanism called "Dependecy-Injection (DI)".

-All references and all data an object needs to work are given as parameters to the constructor for this object.
+All references and all data an object needs to work, are given as parameters to the constructor for this object.
 Here, the type of a reference-parameter for the constructor is not the class of a needed object, but an interface that is implemented by this class.
 The interface just exposes the needed features of the class, and not all the implementation details.
-The class could implementing the interface and providing services could change, only the interface has to remain stable.
+The class implementing the interface and providing services could change, only the interface has to remain stable.